-“While living and studying Sculpture and Painting in Florence, Italy, I was inspired by a cross from the 12th Century Cathedral in Toledo, Spain…Depicting the ‘Tree of Life,' with a cross arising from its’ trunk.”
+“While living and studying Sculpture and Painting in Florence, Italy, I was inspired by a cross from a 12th Century Cathedral in Toledo, Spain...depicting the ‘Tree of Life’, with a cross arising from its trunk.”

 My process is carving in wood, both found and acquired.
-Then, using a lost wax process, they are cast into bronze, with traditional, chemically applied patinas.
+Then, using molds of the original carvings, they are cast into bronze, with traditional, chemically applied patinas.

 “I love the physicality of carving and using organic materials in my Art”....Delia

 Cornish College of the Arts (BFA) Seattle, WA

 Northwest Academy of the Arts, Puget Sound, WA

 CAL State, CA, permanent exhibit